Lincoln-Yuji/Linux-Config/ArchLinuxGuides/000-uefi_archinstall.md

 mkswap /dev/<device-name>
 ```

+Usually it's more convenient using a SWAPFILE rather than a SWAP partition.
+If you want to create
+a SWAPFILE, just ignore the steps related to the SWAP partition.
+We can easily create a new
+SWAPFILE after the basic installation.

 Note that we are not restrained to use EXT4 to our root directory.
 There are alternatives
 such as BTRFS and ZFS.
 A basic Arch Linux installation should support all of these file
 systems out of the box.